dj0817/smashremix/readme.md

 # Smash Remix
 *A Super Smash Bros.
-64 Mod Organized by The_Smashfather*
+64 Mod Organized by Dj0817*

 ## Building
 ### THIS IS ONLY FOR THOSE INTERESTED IN THE SOURCE CODE OF THE MOD.
 PLEASE DOWNLOAD THE RELEASE VERSION BY CLICKING THE RELEASE TAB.